Transilience-Tech-LLP/Transilience-Tech-LLP.github.io/_posts/2020-06-27-Chinese-Spying-Revealed-yet-again.md

 title: Chinese Spying revealed yet again
 date: 2020-06-27 20:53
 category: Espionage
-author: Indu Dahiya
+author: divya.khandelwal
 tags: ["China", "Cyber Warfare", "Espionage"]
 summary: The Chinese have been caught spying on its mobile users yet again.
 This is a speck in the overall game that China is playing against its rivals and this has a global impact.

-youtubeId: l_fVbuXLaAA
-feature_img:
+feature_img: /images/authors/divya.jpeg
 excerpt_separator: <!--more-->
 medium: https://medium.com/@transiliencetech/chinese-spying-revealed-yet-again-658b259bf030
 linkedin:
 facebook:
 twitter:
 comments: true
+youtubeId:
 ---

 # Chinese Spying Revealed yet again!